DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 The center of mass of a `RigidBody` is the mean location of the distribution of mass of the body in space.
 By default the center of mass of the rigid body is located at its origin.
 There are two ways to set the center of mass of a rigid body.
 First, you can set it directly using the
 `RigidBody::setLocalCenterOfMass()` method.
 Secondly, as for the mass, the center of mass can also be computed automatically using the mass, shape and transform of all the colliders of the rigid body.
-As described in section \ref{sec:material}, the material of each collider has a mass density value.
+As described in this [section](#material), the material of each collider has a mass density value.
 This value is 1 by default.
 You can set the mass density value of the colliders and then use the `RigidBody::updateLocalCenterOfMassFromColliders()` method to automatically compute the center of mass of the rigid body.
 Note that you will need to call this method again if you add another collider to the rigid body.